ArlingtonMA/arlingtonma.info/docs/_posts/2020-08-22-largest-property-owners.md

 ## Top Land Owners In Arlington

 Note that the Town of Arlington itself is by far the largest holder of land in town by an order of magnitude, and is not included in the below charts.
-For comparison, the Town and it's various departments (including DPW, Schools, parks, cemetary, public safety, and more) holds 351.63 acres of land (out of ~4,300 acres of land total) with an assessed value of over $571,000,000!
+For comparison, the Town and its various departments (including DPW, Schools, parks, cemetery, public safety, and more) holds 351.63 acres of land (out of ~4,300 acres of land in town total) with an assessed value of over $571,000,000!

 See [By Assessed Value](#assessment), [By Size (Acres)](#acres), or [Data Sources](#data-sources).